Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 The point is different.

-South Korea already offers a current institutional proof point.
+South Korea already offers a current institutional case study.

 That is enough to matter.